-Appendix No Title

-1 Key Issues of Financial Governance : Action Plan

-Background Pa Background Papers (These are unpublished works which have been relied

-extent when preparing the report.
-Th 5

-If the report is going to Cabinet (NED DC) or Executive (BDC)

-· · e copies of the background papers)

-o those Charged with Governance (ISA ,

-Audit and Corpo prate Governance Scrutiny Committee Meeting 22 September

-2016

-KPMG "Annual

-brate Governance Scrutiny Committee Meeting 24 th November

-2016
+Appendix No Title 1 Key Issues of Financial Governance : Action Plan Background Pa apers (These are unpublished works which have been relied on to a material extent when preparing the report.
+They must be listed in the section below.
+If the report is going to Cabinet (NEDDC) or Executive (BDC) you must provid e copies of the background papers) • o those Charged with Governance (ISA 260) 2015/16" Audit and Corpo orate Governance Scrutiny Committee Meeting 22 September 2016 KPMG "Annual A Audit Letter" Audit and Corpo orate Governance Scrutiny Committee Meeting 24 November

-Consortium Annual Report 2015/16"
+"Internal Audit Consortium Annual Report 2015/16"

-• orate Governance Scrutiny Committee I o ,

-Consortium - Summary of Progress on the Annual Internal
+Audit and Corporate Governance Scrutiny Committee Meeting 16 May 2016 "Internal Audit Consortium - Summary of Progress on the Annual Internal Audit Plan 2016/17"

-Audit Plan 2016

-• Audit and Corporate Governance Scrutiny Committee Meeting 22 September
+Audit and Corporate Governance Scrutiny Committee Meeting 22 September 2016, 2 February 2017.

-2016

-Report Author Contact Number

-Executive Director - Operations 7154
+Report Author Contact Number Executive Director - Operations 7154